adobe/butler/contrib/README.md

 `primary-config = ["config1.yml", "additional/config2.yml"]`

 ### additional-config
 The `additional-config` option is an array strings, which are additional configuration files which will be put on the filesystem under `dest-path` as they are defined within the option.
 They will be retrieved relative to the `repo-path`.
-If the file is called `additional/config2.yml`, then it will be retrieverd from `<repo url>/butler/configs/prometheus/additional/config2.yml` and placed on the filesystem as `<dest-path>/additional/config2.yml`
+If the file is called `additional/config2.yml`, then it will be retrieved from `<repo url>/butler/configs/prometheus/additional/config2.yml` and placed on the filesystem as `<dest-path>/additional/config2.yml`

 #### Default Value
 []